kbrsh/moon/src/docs/overview.md

 - React - 49 repaints/sec
 - Angular - 47 repaints/sec

-As you can see, Moon is blazing fast compared to other popular libraries.

-Moon can also support IE9+ without any polyfills.

 #### Another library?

-Yes, there have been a **lot** of front end libraries released, and many people prefer different aspects about each of these libraries.
+Yes, there have been a **lot** of front end libraries released lately, and many people prefer different parts about each of these libraries.
 For example, React provides the ability to use JSX and uses a virtual DOM, Angular provides easy to use directives, and Ember provides a nice templating engine built in.

-Moon aims to combine all of the good features of these libraries into a single, lightweight package, while providing improved performance.
+Moon aims to combine the best parts of these libraries into a single, lightweight package, while providing improved performance.

 #### Reactive Data

-With Moon, all of your data is kept in sync with the DOM, while in React or JQuery, this was a tedious task that had to be done manually.
+With Moon, all of your data is kept in sync with the DOM, while in JQuery, this was a tedious task that had to be done manually.

 Moon, on the other hand, has a lightweight templating engine built in, it lets you interpolate data with a simple `{{mustache}}` template.
 You can uses these templates anywhere in your app, including attributes!